 Investments in education, alongside areas such as health and agriculture, are viewed by the government as contributing to the stabilization of the Sahel region.
-Investments in that region focus on employability through education and training, with a view to strengthening the links between education, employability, and security.
+Investments in that region focus on employability through education and training, to strengthen the links between education, employability, and security.

-According to the OECD, education is the largest sector of France’s bilateral ODA; it received US$1.3 billion or 13% of bilateral funding in 2018.
-This includes the high in-country student costs mentioned above.
-If these costs are excluded, bilateral education financing drops to US$322 million.
+According to the OECD, education was the largest sector of France’s bilateral ODA in 2019; it received US$1.3 billion or 14% of bilateral funding in 2019 including in-country student costs.

-In-country student costs also distort the picture of France’s funding priorities within education.
-Almost three-quarters of France’s bilateral education ODA is spent on post-secondary education (US$969 million in 2018).
+In-country student costs also distort the picture of France’s funding priorities within the sector.
+Two-thirds of France’s bilateral education ODA was spent on post-secondary education in 2019 (US$898 million).
 Nearly all of this consists of costs associated with students from low-income countries studying in France.
-Secondary education is the second-largest sub-sector, with funding at US$110 million, or 9%, in 2018.
-As secondary and post-secondary education are considered important in supporting youth employability and in turn strengthening the economy – a key priority of France’s development policy – it is likely funding to these sub-sectors will increase going forward.
+Secondary education is the second-largest sub-sector, with funding at US$131 million, or 10%, in 2019.
+As secondary and post-secondary education are considered important in supporting youth employability and, in turn, strengthening the economy – a key priority of France’s development policy – it is likely funding to these sub-sectors will increase in the future.

 The MAE defines overarching priorities; AFD steers implementation

 Within the Ministry of Foreign Affairs (MAE), the Directorate-General for Globalization, Culture, Education and International Development (DGM) and its ‘Sub-Directorate for Human Development’ drive strategies relating to France’s global education policies.
 The MAE is responsible for the allocation of resources to education ODA channeled through multilateral organizations and provides political guidance on the priorities of France’s bilateral education ODA.
 This is particularly true for programs implemented by the AFD.
 AFD is responsible for the implementation and design of education projects in partner countries.
 The ‘Education, Training and Employment’ division of the ‘Human Development’ department is the most relevant operational division.
 The Ministry of Education is involved in global education, insofar as it manages and reports costs of hosting international students.